-Leg Length Inequality (short leg) has profound effects on the body's biomechanics and may result in back pain.
+Leg Length Discrepancy (LLD) has profound effects on the body's biomechanics and may result in back pain.

 - Functional Short Leg: A difference in the alignment of the supporting structures between the ground and the femur head.
 This is most commonly caused by excessive pronation (the natural rolling in of the foot as one walks) but may also be due to knock knees (knee valgus).